seifferth/notmuch-autocrypt/readme.md

 # notmuch-autocrypt

-These are some very hackish scripts for using autocrypt keys with notmuch and gpg.
-They are very far from being an actual implementation.
-Still, they might come handy to people who use multi-client email setups where some of their email clients are autocrypt-capable.
-Currently, this repo contains the following scripts:

-`notmuch-autocrypt-lookup <PEER-ADDRESS>`
+[Autocrypt](https://docs.autocrypt.org/) is a new-ish (2019) standard
+for distributing OpenPGP public keys in email headers in order to enable opportunistic end-to-end encryption for email.
+The actual autocrypt spec talks a lot about MUAs keeping a peer state table.
+An alternative way of conceptualizing autocrypt --- and one that would arguably be closer to how notmuch conceptualizes email --- would be to view the email database itself as an OpenPGP key store.
+The 'notmuch-autocrypt' script provided in this repository takes this second view and allows users to conveniently import autocrypt keys from their email database into their gpg keyring.
+While this does not turn notmuch into a standards-compliant autocrypt client just yet, it should be enough to bring the key benefit of autocrypt to any notmuch- and gpg-based email setup.

+The 'notmuch-autocrypt' script provides two main functions through a gpg-inspired command line interface:

+`notmuch autocrypt --locate-keys EMAIL...`
+: Import the public key found in the most recent autocrypt header sent by `EMAIL` into the gpg keyring.
+This command is roughly equivalent to how one would use `gpg --locate-external-keys` to import keys from a Web Key Directory, for instance.

-: Look for an autocrypt header in recent messages from `PEER-ADDRESS` and, if found, import the public key into the gpg keyring.
+`notmuch autocrypt --import-secret-key SETUP-MESSAGE [PASSPHRASE]` : Import the secret key found in `SETUP-MESSAGE` into the gpg keyring.

-`notmuch-autocrypt-setup <SETUP-MESSAGE> [PASSPHRASE]`
-: Import the private key from the autocrypt setup message `SETUP-MESSAGE` into the gpg keyring.
-If no passphrase is provided, the user will be prompted interactively.
-Note that this command should not be run on a multi-user system as it invokes gpg with the `--passphrase` option.
+  This command is useful for configuring notmuch and gpg in a multi-client autocrypt setup.
+Note that this command is not safe to run on a multi-user system as it invokes gpg with the `--passphrase` option under the hood.

+## Dependencies

+* POSIX-compliant shell scripting environment
+* notmuch
+* gpg

+## Limitations

+1. Autocrypt uses a very restricted subset of OpenPGP.
+Most notably, it supposes that each user has only two keys.
+One primary key used for generating signatures and one subkey used for encryption.
+In order to prevent incompatibilities between gpg and autocrypt-compatible email clients that do not implement the full set of options provided by OpenPGP, it might be a good idea to use gpg with a private keyring that only contains a single, autocrypt-compatible identity.

+2. There is currently no support for generating autocrypt-compatible key pairs with 'notmuch-autocrypt'.
+Since autocrypt-compatible keys are simply a very limited subset of all possible OpenPGP keys, it should be rather easy to provide a command like `notmuch autocrypt --generate-key` that simply wraps `gpg --quick-generate-key` using the correct autocrypt-specific settings.
+If anyone should be interested in testing such a feature, please drop me a note.

+3. There is also no support for generating autocrypt setup messages with 'notmuch-autocrypt'.
+Generating setup messages probably only makes sense once 'notmuch-autocrypt' can also generate key pairs; and adding such a feature would require at least some integration tests with other autocrypt-compatible email clients.
+However, if anyone should be interested in performing such tests, I would be happy to add a command like `notmuch autocrypt --generate-setup-message`.

+4. The algorithm for recommending encryption settings that is described in the autocrypt specification is not implemented.
+Since this algorithm makes extensive use of the peer state table, it is also unclear whether this algorithm could be implemented in 'notmuch-autocrypt' without tracking additional information, like the timestamp of when a message was first seen by notmuch --- which is different from the timestamp in the Date header that notmuch relies on.
+I also have serious doubts if implementing this recommendation algorithm in 'notmuch-autocrypt' would provide any palpable benefits; and I strongly suspect integrating this feature with the various notmuch frontends would not be worth the effort.
+As far as I am concerned, I am very happy to deviate from the autocrypt spec on this point by using the far simpler recommendation algorithm implemented in [bower](https://github.com/wangp/bower/): Is the message encrypted and signed?
+Then also encrypt and sign the reply.

+5. Finally, 'notmuch-autocrypt' does not take care of adding autocrypt headers to outbound email.
+Since modifying outbound email is beyond the scope of what notmuch is supposed to do, it would also make little sense to try and add this feature to 'notmuch-autocrypt'.
+On the other hand, autocrypt headers are basically just static strings that are added to each outbound message.
+It should therefore be fairly easy to add support for autocrypt headers to the various notmuch frontends.
+   The autocrypt header only contains the sender's email address, an optional 'prefer-encrypt' setting and a base64-encoded OpenPGP public key referred to as 'keydata' in the autocrypt spec.
+This 'keydata' can be generated by running `gpg --export PUBKEY | base64`;
+   provided that `PUBKEY` is a minimized OpenPGP key that fulfils the requirements outlined in the autocrypt specification.
+I suspect that the easiest way of adding support for sending autocrypt headers to a notmuch frontend would be to add a configuration option that stores this base64-encoded public key.
+However, I would also be open to discuss this point further if anyone should see the need.

 ## License

-The scripts in this repository are licensed under hte terms of the GNU General Public License, version 3 or later.
+All files contained in this repository are licensed under the terms of the GNU General Public License, version 3 or later.
 A copy of this license is included in the repository as `license.txt`.